-The mission of the 2018 Uveitis Subspecialty Day is to provide attendees with a comprehensive, state-of-the-art update on the treatment and management of uveitis disorders.
+The mission of the 2022 Uveitis Subspecialty Day is to provide attendees with a comprehensive, state-of-the-art update on the diagnosis and management of uveitis.

 The intended audience for this program includes general ophthalmologists, comprehensive ophthalmologists, uveitis specialists, other ophthalmologic subspecialists (cornea, retina, etc.), and allied health personnel who are involved in the management of patients with uveitis and ocular inflammatory diseases.